lelsheri/system-v10/erpnext/docs/user/manual/en/customize-erpnext/articles/field-types.md

 - Text Editor

 Text Editor is text field.
 It has text-formatting options.
-In ERPNext, this field is generally used for defining Terms and Conditions.
+In Revalue ERP, this field is generally used for defining Terms and Conditions.

 <!-- markdown -->